 As homeschooling becomes more mainstream, it is becoming more acceptable to compensate a parent to homeschool another family’s child(ren).
 Since you are the principal of your homeschool, the state considers you ultimately responsible for your student’s education.
 That responsibility continues even if you sub-contract that out to another teacher or community college, etc.

-10. Problems withdrawing from school?
-5 important facts to know
+10. About to withdraw your child from school?
+5 things to know

 Interested in further homeschool blog posts?